-Marketers are spending huge amount of money getting users to download the app but, this is only the first half of the battle.
+Marketers are spending huge amounts of money getting users to download their app but this is only the first half of the battle.
 A bigger battle is to successfully onboard the user.
-Infact, if the user are not onboard successfully, the marketing budget is down on the drain.
+Infact, if the users are not onboard successfully, the marketing budget is down on the drain.

-User onboarding helps to make user become successful which leads to higher retention and maximized value from every visit.
+User onboarding helps make the user become successful, leading to higher retention and maximized value from every visit.

 User Onboarding is the user’s first date with your app.
 Delight them and this will lead you to the second date; confuse them, ignore them, ask too much from them and you will never hear from them again.

 Most apps follows standard design principles and self explanatory UX.
-However, every app faces a unique challenge to convey the message and many apps in order to improve UX, often uses non standard interactions.
+However, every app faces a unique challenge to convey the message and many apps, in order to improve UX, often use non standard interactions.

 Take an example of the app Clear: